-PREREQUISITE: Geometry Acc (2220); Algebra II
+PREREQUISITE: Acc.
+Geometry (2220); Acc.
+Algebra II (2340)

-Acc (2340)

 COURSE DESCRIPTION: This course includes the study of trigonometry, vectors, and complex numbers.
 These topics offer numerous mathematical applications and lay foundations for the further study of mathematics, particularly calculus.
-Students are given the opportunity to understand the elementary concepts and uses of this important branch of mathematics.
+Students learn to understand the elementary concepts and uses of this important branch of mathematics.